gertzMan/song-list-manager/README.md

 Welcome to the Song List Manager repository!
 This project is a simple web application built with a Node.js backend using NestJS and a React frontend.
 The app's purpose is to read and manage a list of songs from a CSV file, transform them into lowercase, and display them in an organized table.

+## Instructions

+- npm i
+- `docker-compose up` -d to start the db
+- npm start
+- when uploading to production environment make sure to set the environment variables to production

 ## Showcase

 ![](https://res.cloudinary.com/dp2xkwxbk/image/upload/v1692305035/1_bzkcrt.png)